flancian/garden/Open Letter to Google.md

 ## More information

-*(...) link to [[go/agora chapter]] for more (...) for more.*
+*(...) link to [[go/agora chapter]] for more (...)*

 ## Your Google, your Agora, might be better than this

-As I said earlier, I started writing this letter because nobody else seemed to have yet done so and I thought it was worth writing, apropos of the news and all things considered.
+As I said in the beginning, I started writing this letter because nobody else seemed to have yet done so and I thought it was worth writing, apropos of the news and all things considered.
 Beyond the relative value of my positions contained here I would love it if it were to prompt others; to prompt people like you to write your own and do better, or just explore complementary ideas and approaches.

 If you write an open letter, please share it and I will link it here and elsewhere.
 You can also comment on this one in the [[Agora]], using [[hypothes.is]] or [[social media]], and I will do my best to respond and learn from your feedback.